 - Complete the SIG Proposal Form and email it to firstname.lastname@example.org

-- If your application is funded apply for ethics, if applicable.
+- If your application is funded apply for ethics approval, if applicable.

 Expectations of all SIG Funding Recipients